Snake Rattle ‘n’ Roll mini review

 Dave’s Score: 7/10

-Xevious (NES) review
+Xevious (NES) mini review

 One of the very first vertically scrolling shooters, “Xevious” stood out quite a bit at release for having a varied, topographical background rather than a simple star field.